Tanvisg/Coffee-Sales-Dashboard/README.md

-# Coffee Sales Excel Dashboard
+# Coffee Sales Dashboard using Excel

 An interactive Excel dashboard to analyze coffee sales performance across time, product types, and customer segments.
 The dashboard is built entirely in Excel using tables, PivotTables, slicers, and charts.